dragonfire535/xiao/README.md

 * **generate-commands:** Generates the commands list for Xiao's README.
 (Owner-Only)
 * **generate-credit:** Generates the credit list for Xiao's README.
 (Owner-Only)
 * **generate-process-env:** Generates a backup list of Xiao's `process.env`.
 (Owner-Only)

+## Other Features

+Some Xiao features aren't technically commands, but are part of Xiao nonetheless.

+- Leave messages are automatically sent to any channel that recieves welcome messages.
+These can be turned off with [an option](#options).
+- In Xiao's home server, Xiao posts a random meme from Reddit every hour using a webhook.
+- Some commands will automatically run when a certain phrase is said in any message, regardless of if the command itself was called or not.
+These are:
+	* Saying "can you not" or "can u not" runs `can-you-not`.
+	* Saying "Kazuma, Kazuma!" runs `kazuma-kazuma`.
+	* Saying "no u" runs `no-u`.
+	* Saying "kms", "kill myself", or using a custom emote named "kms" runs `suicide-hotline`.
+	* Saying "(╯°□°）╯︵ ┻━┻" runs `unflip`.
+	* Saying "r/subredditnamehere" runs `subreddit`.
+Obviously, replace "subbreditnamehere" with the name of the subreddit.
+	* Starting a message with "clevs" or "cleverbot" runs `cleverbot` using the text after either word as the text.

 ## Licensing